bobyzeng/BackGym-Trade/README.md

-# Trading Gym
+# BackGym-Trade

-A stock trading environment for reinforcement learning.
+A stock trading environment for backtesting and reinforcement learning.
 Inherits from OpenAI Gym.